PDC World Darts Championship: Nine-dart finishes

-Fourteen nine-dart finishes have been thrown at the World Championship.
+Sixteen nine-dart finishes have been thrown at the World Championship.
 The first one was in 2009.

-Two have been made in world finals firstly by Adrian Lewis in 2011 and Michael Smith in 2023.
+Two have been made in world finals: firstly by Adrian Lewis in 2011 and then Michael Smith in 2023.

 Averages

 Since the breakaway of the PDC players, there has been much debate about the relative merits of the players within each organisation.
 The debate often focuses on the three-dart averages of players in matches.

 An average over 100 in a match in the PDC World Championship has since been achieved 195 times.
 This is compared to 21 times in the BDO World Championship, following the 2019 event.
 In 2010 Phil Taylor became the first player to average over 100 in all six rounds of the tournament.
 He repeated this feat (though lost the final) in 2015 and Michael van Gerwen achieved it in 2017 and 2019.

 An average of over 105 in a match in the PDC World Championship has been achieved 40 times.
 The highest match average ever in the BDO World Championship is 103.83 by Raymond van Barneveld in his quarter-final victory over John Walton in 2004.

+Note: Tournament averages above were calculated by summing the match averages of a player by the number of matches.
+This does not take into account the length of the matches.
+The true three dart average is defined by three times the "total points scored" divided by the "number of darts used".
+The real 2017 tournament average for Michael van Gerwen was 107.06.